While barely breaking a sweat and needing to clear the court early, Notre Dame was impressive in its first state tournament appearance since 2007.

 Cholla grabbed an early lead but miscues allowed Notre Dame to quickly even the game at 5-5.

 Arandules’ 10th kill gave Cholla its last lead, 13-12, before the Saints ran off six straight points and knocked down any chance of a Charger rally.

 Notre Dame outside hitter Ian Waugaman had a kill and then Wil Barton added a kill and blocks on Sammer Miqbel and Manny Avalos during the run.

 Cholla had beaten Notre Dame during the Mountain View tournament early in the season.

-"We played them once earlier in the year and the result was completely the opposite," Cholla coach Kellin Lovegren said.
+"We played them once earlier in the year and the result was completely the opposite," said Cholla coach Kellin Lovegren.
 "We didn’t play up to our potential and they played very well.
 It’s state and you have to play at our best."